Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/02-normalization.md

 	title="" width="80%" height="80%" />
 </p>

 To address gene length bias, we must normalize raw read counts in a way that accounts for the size of each gene.
-If we did this for gene X & gene Y, we would conclude their gene expression levels are similar.
+Once we do this for gene X & gene Y, we would conclude their gene expression levels are similar.

 Normalization for gene length is critical when comparing between genes **within the same sample**, however when comparing expression of the same gene **across different samples**, correction for gene length is not as important since we assume the gene is of the same length in all samples.